goravel/docs/security/authorization.md

 Goravel offers built-in [authentication](./authentication.md) services and an easy-to-use authorization feature to manage user actions on resources.
 Even if a user is authenticated, they may not have the authority to modify or delete certain Eloquent models or database records.
 Goravel's authorization feature allows for a systematic way of managing these authorization checks.

-There are two ways to authorize actions in Goravel: [gates](#Gates) and [policies](#policies).
+There are two ways to authorize actions in Goravel: [gates](#Gates) and [policies](#Policies).
+Imagine gates and policies as similar to routes and controllers.
 Gates are based on closures and provide a simple approach to authorization, whereas policies group logic around a specific resource, similar to controllers.
 This documentation will first cover gates and then delve into policies.

 It's not necessary to exclusively use gates or policies when building an application.
 Most applications will use a combination of both, which is perfectly acceptable!